 Liability covers you against lawsuits for bodily injury or property damage that you, a family member, or a pet may cause to other people.
 The liability portion of your policy should cover the cost of defending you in court.
 Coverage and liability needs will vary according to various factors, and it is always a good idea to discuss whether you should purchase a higher level of protection with an insurance agent.

 This coverage applies to costs incurred when you cannot live in your own home due to damage from an insured disaster.
 This includes expenses such as hotel bills and restaurant meals as well as items such as tarps that may be necessary to make your home habitable.
 Of course, coverage of additional living expenses often has limits, sometimes even a time limit.
 If you rent all or a portion of your home, additional living expense coverage might cover the rent you would have collected if the property had not been destroyed.
 Remember that additional living expenses are only covered when displacement is the result of a covered loss.

 A thorough understanding of your homeowner’s insurance policy will help you protect your home and belongings.
 Be sure to discuss your priorities and concerns with your insurance agent before deciding on a specific policy.
 At Avner Gat, Inc., we represent your interests in talks with the insurance company throughout the claims process.
-Give us a call to learn more about how we can assist you with your claim!
+Give us a call to learn more about how we can assist you with your personal property insurance claim!